Houston toad

 The Houston toad (Anaxyrus houstonensis), formerly Bufo houstonensis, is an endangered species of amphibian that is endemic to Texas in the United States.
 This toad was discovered in the late 1940s and named in 1953.
-It was the first amphibian added to the United States Endangered Species Act and was labeled under endangered.
-The Houston toad was placed as Endangered on the IUCN Red List of Threatened Species from 1986 to 2022, and regarded as critically endangered since then.
-Official estimates are that just 3,000–4,000 adult Houston Toads are left in the world.
-Their kind is threatened every day as they continue to suffer from a loss of habitat, extreme drought, and massive wildfires.
+It was among the first amphibians added to the United States List of Endangered Native Fish and Wildlife and is currently protected by the Endangered Species Act of 1973 as an endangered species.
+The Houston toad was placed as "endangered" on the IUCN Red List of Threatened Species from 1986 to 2022, and has worsened to "critically endangered" since then, with fewer than 250 mature individuals believed to remain in the wild as of 2021.
+Their kind is threatened every day as they continue to suffer from a loss of habitat and extreme drought.
 Their typical life expectancy is at least 3 years but it may exceed this number.